KeskenRidvan/NorthwindBackend/README.md

-# .NET Core 3.0 & C# 7 Backend Frontend Developer Course
+# Course Name: .NET Core 3.0 & C# Backend Frontend Developer Course
+The codes were written with .Net Core 8.0

 ## What I learned in Course 1: